WebexCC-SA/LAB-2352/docs/Labguide/Lab1.md

     In this step:

-    - We will create a flow using Flow Template

-    - Explore the flow to see how Text-To-Speech is used
+    - Change the TTS lanauage to use en-AU

     - Place a call to see verify/validate the speech